Foreign travel advice

 Terrorists are very likely to try to carry out attacks in Kenya.

-Beware there is a heightened threat of terrorism across Kenya.
-Attacks could target Westerners, including British nationals.
-These could occur at any time including religious events, public holidays or celebrations.
-Attacks are indiscriminate and could occur in places frequented by foreigners, including tourists, such as, but not limited to:
+There is a heightened threat of terrorism across Kenya.
+Attacks could target westerners, including British nationals.
+These could occur at any time including at religious events, public holidays or celebrations.
+Attacks are indiscriminate and could occur in places visited by foreigners, including tourists, such as, but not limited to:

 • sporting events